Flag of Dorset: The flag

+The flag has also been linked to the name of Saint Wite, a female Dorset saint who is buried at Whitchurch Canonicorum.
+An Anglo-Saxon holy woman, she is thought to have been martyred by invading Viking "Danes" in the 9th century.
+It has been variously known as "The Dorset Cross", "St Wite's Cross" or simply "The Dorset Flag".
+David White himself expressed a preference for "The Dorset Cross" for purposes of free interpretation, yet also abided by St. Wite's attachment to the flag as a symbol of "all that is unchanging... [and] down-to-earth" in Dorset's people and identity.

+The official website of the flag is maintained by David White.
+Chris Brown proceeded to found the now defunct Dorset Flags For Good Causes group that sold flags to raise funds for Dorset-based good causes.
+This was eventually passed to the Dorset Community Foundation charity.

 Armorial banner

 The armorial banner of the Dorset County Council coat of arms includes three red lions passant guardant with a red fleur de lys on a white background.
 Strictly speaking, the arms only represent Dorset County Council, rather than Dorset as a whole and officially, permission should be sought to use them.

 Contenders

 The original four final designs were selected by an independent judging panel and shortlisted for public voting.
 Voting began in August and ended on the 12 September 2008, although this was not held in the form of an officially constituted County referendum.
 4090 votes were received, but 222 were discarded for various reasons.
 The other three contenders are shown below along with the explanations submitted by their designers: